 However, if the person still possesses the same drug abuse causes, if these go unaddressed, if they still have “reasons” to turn back to drugs, if they have no support group – it is highly unlikely they will last very long without turning to drugs again.

-Effective drug rehab starts with detox, and then proceeds to help the addict take a good look at themselves and their life.
+Effective drug and alcohol rehabilitation starts with detox, and then proceeds to help the addict take a good look at themselves and their life.

 It must help a person discover what in their life upsets drug abuse.
 Once the addict spots his or her upsets, they are able to address these situations instead of running to drugs in order to solve their problems.